moonwhaler/comfyui-moonpack/README.md

 **Features:**
 - **Connection-based mode:** Connect any nodes to this bypasser, and it will create toggle controls for each connected node
 - **Pattern matching mode:** Use the `matchTitle` property to automatically match nodes by their title using regex patterns
+- **Sorting options:** Sort controlled nodes by position, alphanumeric order, or custom alphabet
+- **Toggle restrictions:** Optionally limit the number of nodes that can be enabled simultaneously
 - Context menu actions: "Bypass All", "Enable All", "Toggle All"

 **Usage:**